 Knowing the rules is only half the battle - counsel must also know how to comply with those rules when directing the nuts and bolts of e-discovery.
-Incorporating templates, guidelines, and checklists into your organization's workflowing is an effective way to make sure that you (and your colleagues) are consistently approaching e-discovery-related tasks that lend themselves to a systematic approach and provide sample resources that you can use to get a jumpstart on building your organization's ESI toolkit.
+Incorporating templates, guidelines, and checklists into your organization's workflow is an effective way to make sure that you (and your colleagues) are consistently approaching e-discovery in a defensible, efficient manner.
+This panel will identify e-discovery-related tasks that lend themselves to a systematic approach and provide sample resources that you can use to get a jumpstart on building your organization's ESI toolkit.